REICHIYAN/ft_lab/README.md

-# TinyLlama Fine-Tuning Toolkit (English Section)
+# TinyLlama Fine-Tuning Toolkit (Updated — No vLLM)

 ---

 ## 🌐 Overview

-This repository provides a **compact, end-to-end fine-tuning, serving, and evaluation toolkit**
-for **TinyLlama-1.1B-Chat-v1.0**, enabling reproducible experiments across:
+This repository provides a **compact, end-to-end fine-tuning and evaluation toolkit** for **TinyLlama-1.1B-Chat-v1.0**, enabling reproducible experiments across:

 - Full Fine-Tuning (FT)
 - LoRA
 - QLoRA
-- vLLM serving
-- RAG evaluation
+- RAG evaluation (HuggingFace embeddings via LlamaIndex)
 - Unified model comparison utilities

+vLLM is **not used in this project** and all related descriptions have been removed.

-Prefix Tuning has been intentionally excluded in this version to keep the stack clean and minimal.
+Prefix Tuning is intentionally excluded to keep the stack minimal.

 ---